Everything you need to know about 'Tina: The Tina Turner Musical' on Broadway

-Here’s all you need to know about Broadway’s latest bio-musical, which puts the legendary Tina Turner back in the spotlight where she belongs…
+Here’s all you need to know about Broadway’s bio-musical, which puts the legendary Tina Turner back in the spotlight.

-Ever since Tina: The Tina Turner Musical took to the stage for its world premiere in London in March 2018, Broadway fans have enviously looked on, wondering when the new tuner might cross the pond and bring the courageous story of one Tina Turner (and her plethora of hits) to New York audiences.
-Well, the wait is over.
+Ever since Tina: The Tina Turner Musical took to the stage for its world premiere in London in March 2018, Broadway fans have enviously looked on, wondering when Tina Turner's story will cross the pond.
+The wait is over.
 Directed by Phyllida Lloyd, the woman at the helm of the global phenomenon that is Mamma Mia!, and featuring a book by the Olivier Award-winning mastermind behind The Mountaintop, Katori Hall, Tina began previews at the Lunt-Fontanne Theatre on Broadway on October 12, 2019, ahead of an official opening on November 7.

-Reprising her Olivier-nominated and all-round jaw-dropping performance from the London world premiere in the titular role is Adrienne Warren.
-This is truly a career-defining turn by the young stage favorite, who previously made her Broadway debut in 2012 in Bring It On The Musical and earned her first Tony Award nomination in 2016 for Shuffle Along.
-She is supported by an all-dancing and all-singing ensemble cast with a few standout acting performances from the likes of Daniel J. Watts as Ike Turner and Dawnn Lewis as Tina’s mother, Zelma.
+Reprising her Olivier-nominated from the London world premiere in the titular role was Adrienne Warren.
+This was truly a career-defining turn by the young stage favorite, who previously made her Broadway debut in 2012 in Bring It On The Musical and earned her first Tony Award nomination in 2016 for Shuffle Along.
+She was supported by an all-dancing and all-singing ensemble cast, including Daniel J. Watts as Ike Turner, Dawnn Lewis as Zelma and Myra Lucretia Taylor as Gran Georgeanna.

-Unlike some previous Broadway jukebox bio-musicals (which shall remain nameless), Tina Turner’s biography certainly has enough meat on its bones to warrant a retelling on the Great White Way.
-The dramatic tension, especially in the first half of Tina, is palpable and, even if you are already fully aware of the events of her life, authentically shocking.
+Dramatic tension, especially in the first half of Tina, is palpable and, even if you are already fully aware of the events of her life, authentically shocking.
 Yes, these events have been well-documented, recently in Tina’s 2018 autobiography ‘My Love Story’ as well as the 1993 biopic “What’s Love Got to Do With It?,” but this simply doesn’t compare to the raw emotion evoked by seeing them play out live on stage.
-And the second half of the bio-musical picks up where the Angela Bassett-led film left off, shedding more light on life after Ike.
+The second half of the bio-musical picks up where the Angela Bassett-led film left off, shedding more light on life after Ike.

-Due to the graphic depiction of domestic violence, along with some colorful language, we recommend Tina for all those aged 16 and above.
-Even if you aren’t an ardent fan of the Queen of Rock n Roll, Tina Turner’s story makes for a compelling trip to the theatre and may be the perfect opportunity to introduce a friend or a partner to the world of Broadway.
-It could also be a great motivator and inspiration for young women, leaving the Lunt-Fontanne Theatre empowered by the living legend’s triumph over adversities and proclaiming: We Don’t Need Another Hero… we’ve got Tina!
+Due to the graphic depiction of domestic violence, along with some colorful language, we recommend Tina for all those aged 16+.
+Even if you aren’t an ardent fan of the Queen of Rock and Roll, Tina Turner’s story makes for a compelling trip to the theatre and may be the perfect opportunity to introduce a friend or a partner to the world of Broadway.
+It could also be a great motivator and inspiration for young women.

-Tina: The Tina Turner Musical Tickets are available now.
+When is Tina: The Tina Turner Musical reopening on Broadway?

 (Photos by Manuel Harlan)